Good Injury Settlement Depends on Your Lawyer

 - Photographs and measurements of the accident scene;

 - Criminal court report (e.g. the other driver was driving while intoxicated); and

 - Driver’s history (e.g. the other driver had past DWI’s)

 The insurance company attorney and adjuster will be working diligently to gather their own evidence to rebut the above, so the more documentation you have to support your claim and the quicker you do this, the better.

 4. Get Medical Records and Bills To Prove Injuries

 Your attorney will order these records and bills and obtain the necessary authentication.
-He will order these records immediately, analyze them, and use the records and bills to your advantage.
-He knows that one wrong word can affect how much money you receive.
+He will analyze them and use the records and bills to your advantage.

 5. Understand the Extent of Your Injuries

 Depending on the severity of your injuries, it will take months (and even years, in worst case scenarios) for you to physically recover.
 The most important steps you can take are to